New Brunswick environmental legislation: Pesticide Control Act

 The Pesticide Control Act was created to regulates the use and disposal of pesticides in an appropriate and approved of manner.

-General regulation

 There are a limited amounts of pesticides that have been approved for use in New Brunswick.
 In order to sell these pesticides the companies must hold a Pesticide Vendor's License, and companies that offer services in regards to the use of pesticides must have a Pesticide Operator's License.
 These companies offering services involved with pesticide must hold a permit issued by the Minister of Environment, and each employee must have appropriate training and certification as listed out in this regulation.
 If the company is offering their service for applying pesticide from an aircraft, or to water, they must hold a separate Pesticide Use Permit.
 A Private Pesticide Applicator's Certificate is needed for an individual who wish to apply a pesticide to their own land or employer's land.